WICG/keyboard-map/explainer.md

 AZERTY or Dvorak layout.

-For keyboard shortcuts, this Latin value is what is commonly used for shortcuts in applications.
+For keyboard shortcuts, this Latin value is what is commonly used for shortcuts in applications (even when the native writing system is not Latin-based).
 Keyboards in areas where the common layout does not produce Latin characters will have both the native and the Latin characaters printed on the physical key caps to make this easier for users..

 Note the assumption that the labels on the keyboard match the currently active keyboard locale.
-This is not always true, but since there is no way to know that the actual labels are, this is the best surrogate.
+This is usually, but not always, true, but since there is no way to know that the actual labels are, this is the best surrogate.

 ## User Scenarios